vistadataproject/vistadataproject.github.io/index.md

 In the VISTA Data Project (currently in its third year, VISTA adaptive maintenance), the functionality across all 130 decentralized VISTA systems is centralized to a single, secure, federally-endorsed commercial cloud-based __Veteran Integrated Care Service (VICS)__,  allowing  the corresponding functionality of the decentralized VISTA systems to be safely and systematically decomissioned while maintaining seamless continuity of veteran-specific care and services.

-## The Key to VA Modernization with Continuity of Care
+## VA Modernization with Continuity of Care

 ![vdp-transition -width90](assets/vdp-vics-ehrm-oneVA-20180130.png)